Notes on the Geography of Northern India: Lucknow: La Martiniére and Christ Church

 A long-serving and long-lived head master.

-A boy who made good.
+A boy who made good during his short life.

 Another monument, this one commemorating the commander of the regiment known as Hodson's Horse.